1. GETTING TO IRELAND

 Q. What’s the emergency contact info that I can give my family?

-A. You will be given a cell phone number for someone in-country employed by our local tour operator as well as a list of hotels.
-All of this will be provided shortly before your departure.
+A. About two weeks before your departure, you will be given a cell phone number for your tour escort and someone in-country employed by our local tour operator.